UofA-Minecraft-Club/PersonalJoinMessages/README.md

 ## Usage
 - Download the latest jar above (from Releases tab)
-- This plugin was tested on Paper 1.20.1.
-It should work on any 1.20 version.
+- This plugin was tested on Paper 1.21.1
 - Install the plugin
 - Run the server to generate config files and initialize database
 - Use in-game or server console commands to set players' messages (see below)